Destroid1669/MyLibrary/README.md

 execution output and in an attempt to closely resemble them.

 * Note: it might not result same result in some rare cases.
-* Note: this library doesn't contain all python_built ones.
+* Note: this library doesn't contain all python built-in ones.

 ## THIS IS MY FIRST LIBRARY on github
 * Release Date: 22-feb-2022; tuesday